Monitorial system: Comparison

-Frederick John Gladman, writing in the 1880s, distinguishes between the Lancasterian system and the Madras System.
-The Lancasterian System is described as preferring smaller classes, unlike Bell's Madras System.
+Frederick John Gladman, writing in the 1880s, distinguishes between the Lancasterian system and the Madras system.
+Lancasterism is described as preferring smaller classes, unlike Bell's Madras system.

 Despite the many similarities of the two systems, and the initial friendship of Lancaster and Bell, divisions appeared between their advocates.
 In 1805, Sarah Trimmer published a paper claiming Lancaster's system was antagonistic to the Anglican Church.
 It was said that the country was soon divided into two camps; speeches, sermons, magazine articles and pamphlets appeared on each side.
-The National Society was formed to propagate Bell's System and the British and Foreign School Society (B&FSS) was formed to propagate Lancaster's System.
+The National Society was formed to propagate Bell's system and the British and Foreign School Society (B&FSS) was formed to propagate Lancaster's system.

 There is one surviving Lancaster-designed British School in Hitchin, Hertfordshire—and this is now run as a museum with an experiential educational program suitable for Key Stage 1 and Key Stage 2 pupils.